Angels Are The Highest Form Of Virtue:

 “I sort of don’t wanna talk about that… it’s sorta…different things happened...and it looks like I won’t have that operation after-all.
 Oh, you wouldn’t believe it.
 I’ve got nothing but papers from these doctors, but I avoid those…”

-Plopping onto our respective seats in her beat-up but won’t give up Honda Civic, it was clear with the closing of the doors, that this would be a topsy-turvy, hilarious, moving moment that would put this writer on the very crack of our human heart – what makes us both laugh and cry – our vulnerability.
-What I felt, instantly, was the same thing that everyone felt with Barbara Harris, instantly.
-I just cared about her.
-Simple as that.
+Plopping onto our respective seats in her beat-up but won’t give up Honda Civic, what I felt, instantly, was what everyone felt with Barbara Harris, instantly.
+I cared about her.

 Picking it up from the little nook behind the stick, “I found your comb…”